Labiri/nazcawiki/metrics.md

 * Constantly changing prices may lead to heftier rebalances, and thus higher rebalancing fees.
 * Higher exposure to relatively lower market cap assets.
 * Does not perform well in a trending market.

+**Example \ Case study:**
+You begin with a portfolio of 50% ETH and 50% LTC.
+During the first rebalance period the price of LTC doubles.
+Your portfolio now looks like 33.3% ETH and 66.6% LTC.
+To re-establish the even distribution, you must sell LTC and buy ETH.

+***

 ### Market Cap Distribution
 A Market Cap Distribution is a model where assets are weighted proportionally to their total market capitalization in USD, and therefore, assets with higher market capitalization carry a higher percentage weighting.
 The asset weightings are rebalanced during each rebalance period to align with these market capitalization.